 Survey participants who have worked at The Vanguard Group for between five and 10 years earn approximately $67K per year on average.
 Overall, the greater share of The Vanguard Group folks have one to four years of experience and earn an average about $51K annually.

 Project Managers represent the higher end of the earnings spectrum — in fact, median pay for this job is the highest at around $87K per year — though Investment Consultants, Software Developers, and Financial Advisors also do fairly well at $65K, $63K, and $62K, respectively.
 Financial compensation for Client Relations Specialists is rather low — on average only around $41K — relative to the rest of the company.

 When it comes to location, the highest average paycheck ($76K annually) can be spotted in the company's headquarter city of Valley Forge, Pa.; Wayne, Pa. ($73K), Philadelphia, Pa. (approximately $65K), and Malvern, Pa. (about $63K) are the next top-paying cities.
 Scottsdale, Ariz. is near the bottom for pay at $48K.
 Within the firm, employees working in Florida take home the most — $90K per year on average.

 Certifications and Degrees

-The highest-paying skill to have in this role seems to be Data Analysis; employees claiming this as part of the toolbox earn a median of $64K annually.
-It's pretty common to find people here who know Customer Relationship Management; close to one-fourth consider it a key competency.
-Many workers usually know Microsoft Excel, Microsoft Office, and Customer Service as well.
+The highest-paying skill to have in this role seems to be Project Management; employees claiming this as part of the toolbox earn a median of $66K annually.
+A skill that is commonly seen around here is Customer Relationship Management; slightly more than a fifth deem it necessary for work.
+Other skills in demand are Client Interaction, Customer Service, and Java.